polyma/synergy-lol-api/README.md

 This may help with reducing your memory footprint.

 ### Supported Actions ###
-These are the supported League of Legends API actions:
+These are the supported League of Legends API actions (All argument are supplied as examples only):
-- LoLAPI.request.getLoLVersions()
+- LoLAPI.request.getLoLVersions({
+    realm: 'na',
+  });
-- LoLAPI.request.getMatchList()
+- LoLAPI.request.getMatchList({
+    realm: 'euw',
+    summonerId: '21505497',
+    seasons: 'SEASON_2016', //Can be 'season' or 'seasons' and can accept string or array
+    queue: 'RANKED_SOLO_5x5', //Can be 'queue' or 'queues' and can accept string or array
+    beginIndex: 0,
+    endIndex: 1,
+    beginTime: 12031023,
+    endTime: 19231923019
+  });
 - LoLAPI.request.getMatch()
 - LoLAPI.request.getSummonerIdFromSummonerName()
 - LoLAPI.request.getTeam()